 We then head to the Murray river port of Echuca, where we explore important wetlands and enjoy a cruise.
 From Echuca we head East to the high country town of Beechworth, stopping for a wine tour of the All Saints winery on the way.
 From Beechworth, we visit Benalla, home to one of regional Australia‘s great art galleries, before we head to Yarra Glen in the Yarra Valley, where the regional Victoria component of our guided tour ends.
 We then spend another night in Melbourne.

-Every Odyssey guided tour is designed for mature and senior travellers, who want an in-depth experience of their destination.
+Every Odyssey guided small group package tour is designed for mature and senior travellers, who want an in-depth experience of their destination.
 We are guided by an experienced tour operator/tour guide, and are joined by local guides along the way.

 Odyssey Traveller caters for a range of fitness and health levels.
 For more information, click here.
 If you have any concerns, please see a health service for expert advice, or call or email us for a consultation about your individual circumstances.

 Articles about Australia published by Odyssey Traveller:

 For all the articles Odyssey Traveller has published for mature aged and senior travellers, click through on this link.

 External articles to assist you on your visit to Victoria:

 Ballarat is part of a series of regional towns explored and learnt about on a small group tour for mature and senior travelers into regional Victoria.
 The program examines the history of the gold rush and the wealth created that enabled the grand houses to her built that we visit.
 You can read all of the Australia articles published.